-Local-first is especially interesting because it pulls distributed systems closer to the user: some of the complexity moves from the server into the client, offline UX, sync, and merge semantics.
+Local-first is especially interesting because it pulls distributed systems closer to the user: some complexity moves from the server into the client, offline UX, synchronization, and merge rules.

-In real engineering work, this film helps show that an offline-first experience requires more than a polished interface.
-It needs a mature sync model, conflict resolution, device-side storage, and a clear approach to user-controlled data.
+In real engineering work, this film shows that a resilient offline experience needs more than a polished interface.
+It needs mature synchronization, conflict handling, device-side storage, and clear user control over data.

-In interviews and architecture discussions, it is especially useful when you need to show how local-first shifts system boundaries: the server is no longer the only source of truth, and observability and correctness move deeper into the client side.
+In interviews and architecture discussions, it is especially useful when you need to show how local storage shifts system boundaries: the server is no longer the only source of truth, and observability and correctness move deeper into the client side.

 Practical value of this chapter